Sealants

-sealants madison avenue dental dentist in greenwood indiana By brushing and flossing, we strive to remove all plaque and food from our teeth to prevent cavities from occurring.
+By brushing and flossing, we strive to remove all plaque and food from our teeth to prevent cavities from occurring.
 Although excellent brushing and flossing are essential for a healthy smile, in most cases, it doesn’t permanently remove bacteria from the deep pits and fissures in our teeth.
 Our back molars, more than any other teeth in our mouth, are exposed to the most bacteria due to them being our “chewing teeth.”
 Especially with children, the cleaning of the back molars can be inadequate because it is hard to reach the area.
 We encourage dental sealants to help your child’s teeth fight off cavities in their chewing teeth and save you time and money on extensive restorative treatment.

 What are Sealants?

 As their name implies, a dental sealant seals off bacteria or decay from accessing the chewing surfaces of our teeth.
-Sealant material is a thin plastic coating applied into the pits and fissures as a liquid.
+Sealant material is a thin plastic coating applied to the pits and fissures as a liquid.
 Then the sealant is cured with a blue light to become solid.
 After it has hardened, the plastic will feel smooth and slippery.
 Sealants help food slip off the chewing surface instead of getting stuck.

 At What Age Should Your Child Get Sealants?